fahmifj/learn-web-security/01-sql-injection/04-examining-the-database-type/README.md

 ```

-## SQL injection attack, querying the database type and version on MySQL and Microsoft
+## Lab #2: SQL injection attack, querying the database type and version on MySQL and Microsoft

 Steps